ericosh007/got-milk-campaign/README.md

 **"Processing Takes Forever"**
 - Normal processing time: 80-120 seconds per video
 - This is Twelve Labs doing deep AI analysis, not a bug!

+**"Low Confidence Scores / Search Not Working Properly"** ⚠️
+- **Check your Twelve Labs storage!** If your account storage is full, the Search API may not return results properly
+- This can cause confidence scores to be 0 or much lower than expected (should be 83-86%)
+- Solution: Delete old indexes/videos in your [Twelve Labs Console](https://console.twelvelabs.io)
+- Free tier storage limit can fill up quickly with testing

 ---